For the Church

 The working posture

-Systems Theology approaches theology as truth about reality, not as a pile of disconnected topics.
+Systems Theology approaches theology as truth about reality, not as a pile of disconnected religious topics.

 That means slowing down where precision matters, testing conclusions for coherence, and writing in a way that can actually be taught, discussed, and lived.
 The project cares about depth, but it also cares about intelligibility.